RediSearch/redisearch-getting-started/sample-app/redisearch-node-rest/README.md

 ```

-This will be the base of the various API endpoint
+This will be the base of the various API endpoints.

 #### 4- Create a NodeSearchService